3and4/Leither/doc/GongShi-en.md

 Both parties of a transaction record time sequence, synopsis of each level and its own account information, and finally transaction is committed.
 One transaction waits at most 2 pulse cycles(2s).

 **Dispute Handling**
 Every transaction must have sufficient security deposit and enough time for other nodes to verify it.
-Transaction will be processed by multiple nodes simutaneously.
+Transaction will be processed by multiple nodes simultaneously.
 Bookkeeper and backup bookkeeper are randomly assigned to avoid collusion.
 If any node disputes the transaction, dispute resolution procedure kicks in.
 During the procedure, all relevant funds are frozen.

 All of the nodes check the disputed transaction and vote according to the result.
-Desposit of the erroneous node will be confiscated.
+Deposit of the erroneous node will be confiscated.
 Bookkeeper can only handle the amount of transaction that the frozen fund can cover.

 **Legitimacy Check**
 The relevant parties check the legitimacy of the transaction.
 The general bookkeeper checks the overall account balance.
 The branch bookkeeper verifies the legitimacy of transactions on its branch.
-Each leaf node checks the balance of its neighbours and the sanity of their account, each time when it synchronizes with them.
+Each leaf node checks the balance of its neighbors and the sanity of their account, each time when it synchronizes with them.

 **Redundancy Backup**
 The minority of bookkeepers save all the account information on the branch.
-In order to keep the network robust, all nodes are encouraged to redundantly backup account information of its neighbours.
+In order to keep the network robust, all nodes are encouraged to redundantly backup account information of its neighbors.

 There are two methods.
 Ordinary account can audit the transaction information of nearby branches and earn reward.
-For illegal transactions, freeze account information of neighbouring braches until the state of their accounts recuperate.
-Number of neighbouring nodes could be 1,3,7,15,31,63,255.
+For illegal transactions, freeze account information of neighboring branches until the state of their accounts recuperate.
+Number of neighboring nodes could be 1,3,7,15,31,63,255.

 All of the nodes will strive to maintain the health of the network, in order to earn reward and avoid loss.
 Because of the redundant backup, minority of the nodes can recover the whole network after a crash.
-Redundant backup happens when bookkeepers broadcast information after their books updated.
+Redundant backup happens when bookkeepers broadcast information after their finished their tasks.
-Network recovery happens at the information verification when a node getting online.
+Network recovery happens at information verification when a node getting online.

+#### 6.4 Dispute Handling**
+**Publicity**
+Every transaction has a period of publicity, 24hrs by default.
+If other nodes find any problem, the transaction will be reported and dispute handling procedure kicks in.
+**Fundtime**
+Every transaction deals with different amount of fund.
+Every bookkeeper and auditor pledge different amount of credit.
+Therefore a new concept _Fundtime_ is coined for the convenience of calculation.
+Fundtime = Amount of Fund x Time during which the fund is occupied
+For transaction,
+Fund = transaction amount, time = time of publicity
+For auditing and bookkeeping,
+Fund = amount of credit pledged, time = time of fund frozen
+**Accumulated Audit Period**
+Accumulated (for auditing or bookkeeping) Fundtime / transaction amount
+**Transaction Security Threshold**
++ Minimum number of users who audit a transaction
++ Minimum accumulated audit period
+    Security threshold sets the minimum auditing cost, so that the cost of mining and service fee can be estimated.
+Accumulated audit period of a normal transaction will be 1.
+    Different audit period has different value, therefore different system reward.
+**Dispute Procedure and Penalty**